Communist Party (Marxist–Leninist) (United States): The Communist Party (Marxist–Leninist)

 In June 1977, the October League transformed itself into the Communist Party (Marxist–Leninist), with Klonsky as chairman and Eileen Klehr as vice-chairman.

 The CP (ML) supported the Chinese government's purge of the Gang of Four.
-It was subsequently recognized by the Communist Party of China as their de facto fraternal party in the US.
+It was subsequently recognized by the Chinese Communist Party as its de facto fraternal party in the US.
 Klonsky and Klehr visited Peking in July 1977 and met with Hua Guofeng.
 Longtime Black communist Harry Haywood, who had become a CP(M-L) member, also visited with Chinese leaders in June 1978.

 In 1978, Daniel Burstein, the editor of the CP (ML) central organ The Call, and three others made an eight-day tour of Khmer Rouge-ruled Cambodia, then a Chinese ally.
 He visited Phnom Penh as well as Siem Reap, Kompong Thom, Kompong Cham and Takéo provinces and had an interview with Ieng Sary.
 In an op-ed he wrote in The New York Times he claimed that there was no evidence of genocide, claiming that that was part of a propaganda campaign orchestrated by the regime's enemies.
 He did concede, however:

 The new government has had to deal with many forces that oppose the revolution—former Lon Nol officials, as well as organized networks of American, Russian and Vietnamese agents trying to overthrow the Government.
 Such sabotage has undoubtedly been met with violent suppression.
 In the course of this, there may even have been some excesses, which no revolution is immune to.

 In early 1980, the CP (ML) condemned the Soviet invasion of Afghanistan and called on President Carter to give aid to the Afghan forces opposing the Soviets, end its arms embargo on China and refrain from selling the USSR any "strategic materials".

 The CP (ML) also claimed the Mariel exodus was evidence that the USSR and Fidel Castro had "betrayed" the Cuban Revolution.